junda-qian/fit-ai/docs/FITNESS_AI_AGENT_ARCHITECTURE.md

 🏋️ **Training Specialist:**
 > "Squat hasn't progressed in 3 weeks at 5x5 @ 100kg.
 Switching to volume phase (3x8 @ 90kg) to stimulate new adaptations and break plateau."

-💤 **Recovery Specialist:**
-> "All recovery metrics normal.
-No deload needed.
-Continue current training frequency."

-📊 **Analytics:**
-> "Body recomposition in progress (rare and desirable outcome!).
-Training adjustments will complement your current nutrition strategy."

 **Action Items:**
 - ✅ Nutrition plan: No changes (2200 cal/day)